MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/delegated-admin.md

 ---
-title: "Enable a partner as a delegated admin | Microsoft Docs"
+title: "Enable delegated administration | Microsoft Docs"
-description:
-ms.custom: ""
-ms.date: 2016-11-18
-ms.reviewer: ""
+description: "Learn how to enable a partner to administer on your behalf and how to request delegated administration." ms.custom: "" ms.date: 2016-11-18 ms.reviewer: ""